orlandos-nl/IkigaJSON/README.md

 By design you can build on top of any data storage as long as it exposes a pointer API.
 This way, IkigaJSON doesn't (need to) copy any data from your buffer keeping it lightweight.
 The entire parser can function with only 1 memory allocation and allows for reusing the Decoder to reuse the memory allocation.

+This allocation (called the JSONDescription) acts as a filter over the original dataset, indicating to IkigaJSON where keys, values and objects start/end.
+Therefore IkigaJSON can do really fast inline mutations, and provide objects such as JSONObject/JSONDescription that are extremely performant at reading individual values.
+This also allows IkigaJSON to decode from its own helper types such as JSONObject and JSONArray, since it doesn't need to regenerate a JSONDescription and has the original buffer at hand.

 ### Support

 - All decoding strategies that Foundation supports